 First and foremost, I really like the artwork.
 Like, really.
 It’s phenomenal.
 With the possible exception of Lady Harris’ work on the CHT, this is the most beautiful artwork in my Tarot collection.
 And my primary reason really is as superficial as that.

 Secondly, the themes of this deck particularly appeal to me, such as a connection to nature and to ancient Celtic/European culture.
 I love walking in the woods and spending time among the trees, and this deck is ideal for a mental walk through the forests of the imagination.
 It calls for us to take better care of our natural environment before it’s too late, which is a cause I very much support.
 And if you’ve read some of my previous posts, it should come as no surprise that I am drawn to the European mythic symbols in these cards.
-I love all mythology, but the mythology of the Celts is the mythology of my ancient ancestors.
+I love all mythology, but the mythology of the Celts is the mythology of some of my ancient ancestors.
 Alright, I admit, pseudo-mythology might be a more appropriate term for the WWT.
 There is no mythology in the academic sense.
 But the feelings I get when I use these cards are reminiscent of the feelings I get when I read Celtic myths and legends.
 The creators called the theme they used a “pre-Celtic” mythos, which gives them plenty of artistic liberty, considering we have almost no written records of Celtic culture, let alone the stone-age cultures which preceded it.
 We know they existed, and that’s about it.
 And that leaves a lot of room for criticism about the authenticity of this theme (there are definitely some anachronisms), but to that I say, the Wildwood is not and never was a literal forest during a specific time in Europe.
 The Wildwood is a representation of the realm of Faerie, a timeless dimension imbued with magic that we can only reach through our imagination and our dreams, in which anything is really possible.
 The Celtic influences therefore serve only as inspiration here.

 I said earlier that the RWS is the template that this deck is based on.
 This is certainly true, but a Tarot beginner would likely have a bit of difficulty seeing how these decks are connected.
 The Major Arcana do follow the same pattern (actually, the WWT has restored its equivalent cards for Strength and Justice to their pre-Waite order, which was something I was pleased to see), beginning with 0 the Wanderer (equivalent of the Fool) and ending with 21 the World Tree (equivalent of the World).
 Every single one of these cards, however, has been renamed, and the content and meanings of a few have been rather drastically altered.
 These changes work very well for some, but others are a little strange for my taste (not saying that’s a bad thing – there is not one card in the Majors that I truly dislike).
 The traditional numbering of the Major Arcana means that it is naturally set up in the order of the so-called Fool’s Journey, and this deck gives a very interesting and distinct version of that journey.
 However, the cards can also be arranged in a different order according to the Wheel of the Year, a system which follows the cyclical progression of the seasons on multiple levels of consciousness.
 If for no other reason, it can be said that the integration of the Wheel of the Year system into the Tarot is enough to justify this deck as independent from previous systems, regardless of its roots in the RWS (and the more I think about it, the more I realize that the WWT is really no more a copy of the RWS than the RWS is of the TdM).***